-The decrease in cash flows provided by operating activities for the six months ended June 30, 2018 compared to the same period in 2017 was primarily attributable to an increase in clients receivables as a result of an increase in revenue and the timing of payments received, an increase in advisor loans and an increase in payments of clients payable.
-These were partially offset by an increase in accounts payable and accrued liabilities, accrued commission and payables to broker-dealers and clearing organizations due to the timing of payments made to our vendors, and broker-dealers and clearing organizations.
+The increase in cash flows provided by operating activities for the nine months ended September 30, 2018 compared to the same period in 2017 was primarily attributable to an increase in draft payable, payables to broker-dealers and clearing organizations, accrued commission and advisory expenses payable and income tax payable due to the timing of payments made, and a decrease in securities borrowed.
+These were partially offset by a decrease in payables to clients due to the timing of payments, and an increase in receivables from clients and advisor loans.

-The decrease in cash flows used in investing activities for the six months ended June 30, 2018 compared to the same period in 2017 was due to a decrease in capital expenditures.
+The decrease in cash flows used in investing activities for the nine months ended September 30, 2018 compared to the same period in 2017 was due to the NPH Acquisition in 2017.

-The increase in cash flows used in financing activities for the six months ended June 30, 2018 compared to the same period in 2017 was primarily attributable to an increase in repurchases of our common stock, partially offset by a decrease in proceeds from stock option exercises and a decrease in payment of debt issuance cost.
+The increase in cash flows used in financing activities for the nine months ended September 30, 2018 compared to the same period in 2017 was primarily attributable to an increase in repurchases of our common stock, partially offset by a decrease in payment of debt issuance costs.
+Financing activities provided cash for the same period in 2017 due to proceeds received from senior secured term loans and senior notes.

-We believe that based on current levels of operations and anticipated growth, our cash flow from operations, together with other available sources of funds, which include three uncommitted lines of credit available and the revolving credit facility established through our senior secured credit agreement (the "Credit Agreement"), will be adequate to satisfy our working capital needs, the payment of all of our obligations, and the funding of anticipated capital expenditures for the foreseeable future.
+We believe that based on current levels of operations and anticipated growth, cash flow from operations, together with other available sources of funds, which include three uncommitted lines of credit available and the revolving credit facility established through our senior secured credit agreement (the "Credit Agreement"), will be adequate to satisfy our working capital needs, the payment of all of our obligations, and the funding of anticipated capital expenditures for the foreseeable future.
 In addition, we have certain capital adequacy requirements related to our registered broker-dealer subsidiary and bank trust subsidiary and have met all such requirements and expect to continue to do so for the foreseeable future.
 We regularly evaluate our existing indebtedness, including refinancing thereof, based on a number of factors, including our capital requirements, future prospects, contractual restrictions, the availability of refinancing on attractive terms, and general market conditions.